solidi/writing/13-coda-learning-from-structures-around-us.md

 ![Courtesy: Google](images/13-04.png)

 The beauty of [computer science](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) is *we can invent and grow structures based on our physical observations*.
-Ancient tree pruning techniques such as *Topping* or more modern technologies such as *Drop-Crotching* may apply to computer science.
+Ancient tree pruning techniques such as *Topping* or modern technologies such as *Drop-Crotching* may apply to computer science.
 Utility lines that are strung or laid may also have their analog.
 How they work together may be of interest to research.

 The message is to *look around outside to learn and apply what we observe, virtually*.
 Question if it could be a chance to translate a structure or system into leverage for beauty and efficiency.
-If we embrace the problem, there is a chance for an opportunity for *structural invention*.
+If we embrace the problem, there is a chance for *structural invention*.

 ---